The types of information that we collect and hold about you could include:

-Repayment history information: a record of whether or not you’ve made monthly consumer credit payments and when they were paid.2
+Repayment history information: a record of whether or not you’ve made monthly consumer credit payments and when they were paid.

 What sensitive information do we collect?

-Sometimes we need to collect sensitive information3 about you, for instance in relation to some insurance applications.
-This could include things like medical checks, medical consultation reports or other information about your health.
+Sometimes we need to collect sensitive information1 about you.
+This could include information about your health or reasons relating to hardship.
 Unless required by law, we will only collect sensitive information with your consent.

 When the law authorises or requires us to collect information

 We may collect information about you because we are required or authorised by law to collect it.
 There are laws that affect financial institutions, including company and tax law, which require us to collect personal information.
 For example, we require personal information to verify your identity under Commonwealth Anti-Money Laundering law.

 What do we collect via your website activity?

 If you start but don’t submit an online form we can contact you using any of the contact details you’ve supplied or other contact details we have for you to offer help (unless the use is anonymous).